View on GitHub

 • Purpose: Each communication channel will have a different purpose.
 Describe as best you can how the community uses this particular communication channel.
 Note that the channel may not tell you its purpose, you may need to read other project documentation or some of the channel messages to figure this out.

-• Activity: Give estimates for how many new messages have been posted in the last day, week or month.
-Briefly describe how you made your estimate.
+• Activity: Scan back in time on the channel and give an estimate for how many new messages have been posted in the last day, week or month.

 • Responsiveness: Review the recent communications in the channel and categorize the chances of receiving a response to a message as: very likely, probably, maybe, or never.
 Briefly describe why you chose the category that you did.

-• Response Time: Indicate the shortest amount of time that it took for a recent message to get a response.
-Give a rough estimate of the typical amount of time it has taken for recent messages to get a response.
+• Response Time: Scan through some recent responses and give a rough estimate of the typical amount of time it has taken for recent messages to get a response.

-• Tone: Give your assessment of the tone of the communications on this channel.
-For example, do you find it welcoming, informal, formal, rude, terse, highly technical, helpful, etc.?
+• Content: Skim the content of some of the recent messages paying extra attention to any communications that seem to be with newcomers or other students (if any).
+Give your assessment of the content and tone of the communications.
+For example, is the content at a level you can understand?
+Do you find the tone of communication welcoming, informal, formal, rude, terse, highly technical, helpful, etc.?
 Give a brief justification for your assessment.
 If you have a particularly strong impression of the channel, you might include a few quotes to support your assessment.

 • Summary: Based on your review of the individual communication channels, summarize your overall thoughts on how you feel about communicating with this community.
 Some things to consider include: Are the communication’s channels active?
 Are questions like those you might imagine asking getting answers quickly?
-Do the comminations seem welcoming and helpful?
+Do the comminations seem welcoming, helpful and at an appropriate level?

 Acknowledgements